PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter6.md

 - We define another enum named `Coin` with four variants: `Penny`, `Nickel`, `Dime`, and `Quarter`, where `Quarter` variant can hold associated data of type `UsState`.
 - We define a `UsState` struct, which can be used as associated data for the `Quarter` variant.

-## The match Control Flow Construct
+## THE MATCH CONTROL FLOW CONSTRUCT

 `match` is a powerful control flow construct in Rust that allows you to compare a value against a series of patterns and execute code based on which pattern matches.
 Here's how `match` works: